chaos-mesh/chaos-mesh/README.md

 ## Chaos Dashboard

 Chaos dashboard can be used to visualize chaos events.
-However, it **only** supports tidb now (so it isn't installed by default).
+However, it **only** supports TiDB now (so it isn't installed by default).

 ### Install Chaos Dashboard